 Well, I just finished A Dangerous Fortune by Ken Follett, and recently I also read Running with Scissors by Augusten Burroughs.
 But, as far as non-fiction stuff for real estate agents and entrepreneurs, let me think what’s on my Kindle: The 4-Hour Workweek by Timothy Ferriss, Made to Stick by the Heath Brothers, The Tipping Point by Malcolm Gladwell, and Instant Income by Janet Switzer.
 I’ve read all of those fairly recently.

 Good question.
 My biggest challenge is perhaps a blessing and a curse.
 I’m impatient, and I want people to see it my way.
 I can credit that with my success with short sales.
 But, it’s also a sort of a curse because I want agents to embrace and regularly systematize their use of productivity tools in order to see increased success.
 And I’m constantly trying to figure out how I can better accomplish that goal.

 You are always so organized—even with so much on your plate.
 Is there some tip or tool that you believe can help others get better organized?

 Well, I always try to follow a regular routine.
 It’s boring, I know.
 But, it works for me.
 I have certain days that I write, certain days that I hold meetings, stuff like that.
 As far as productivity tools, right now, I have all Apple products—a MacBook Pro, an iPad, and an iPhone.
 Because they all sync so well, I’ve found that I’m more productive as a result.

-Oh yeah, I’d be a fool if I didn’t mention that agents could get better organized with the daily planner—shameless plug, sorry.
+Oh yeah, I’d be a fool if I didn’t mention that agents could get better organized with Pipeline Planner—shameless plug, sorry.

 East coast or west coast?